 The Formulas report allows you to use either totals or uniques, while Funnels and Retention count using unique values.

-A total count in Segmentation and Insights will sums the total amount of instances an event is fired.
+A total count in Insights will sum the total number of instances an event is fired in a specific date range.
 For example, if one person fires an event 50 times, that will count as 50 when looking at Total.

 Each data point sent to Mixpanel has a distinct_id.
 The distinct_id is the unique identifier for the user that fired that event.
-When looking at unique values, Mixpanel counts how many distinct_ids have fired that event.
+When looking at unique values, Mixpanel counts how many distinct_ids have fired that event within a date range.

-When comparing data from a Funnel report to a Segmentation report, you will want to use the unique count for an apples-to-apples comparison since Funnel reports always use uniques.
+When comparing data from a Funnel report to an Insights report, you will want to use the unique count for an apples-to-apples comparison since Funnel reports always use uniques.

-Both Insights and Segmentation reports display the average number of times a specific event is fired by a unique user.
+Insights reports display the average number of times a specific event is fired by a unique user.
 The average value is calculated by taking the total count of a specific event and dividing that value by the number of unique users who performed that event.

 User with distinct_id 123 fired Event A 50 times on June 2, 2016.
 User with distinct_id 456 fired Event A 100 times on June 2, 2016.
 User with distinct_id 789 fired Event A 300 times on June 2, 2016.

-In Segmentation, you’d see the following values in this example when looking at Event A on June 2, 2016:
+In Insights, you’d see the following values in this example when looking at Event A on June 2, 2016: